Space environment applications

 • Computation of the PNP of an element

-Material contamination (outgassing)
+Material contamination - Outgassing

-The calculation proceeds in two main steps:
+The contamination modelling process proceeds in two main steps:

 • The computation of the mass transfer factors between surfaces using Monte-Carlo method and the time integration of the deposit.